Chilkoot Pass

 Chilkoot Pass (el.
 3759 ft) is a high mountain pass through the Boundary Ranges of the Coast Mountains in the U.S. state of Alaska and British Columbia, Canada.
-It is the highest point along the Chilkoot Trail that leads from Dyea, Alaska to Bennett Lake, British Columbia.
+It is the highest point along the Chilkoot Trail, which leads from Dyea, Alaska, to Bennett Lake, British Columbia.
 The Chilkoot Trail was long a route used by the Tlingit for trade.

 During the Klondike Gold Rush of the late 19th century, it was used by prospectors and packers to get through the mountains.
 During the gold rush, three aerial tramways and several surface hoists were constructed and operated briefly over the pass.
-When the White Pass and Yukon Route Railroad was built in neighboring White Pass, the Chilkoot Pass route fell out of favor with miners.
+When the White Pass and Yukon Route railroad was built in neighboring White Pass, the Chilkoot Pass route fell out of favor with miners.

 The Pass and the Trail are administered by the national park services of the U.S. and Canada.
 On the B.C. side, it is administered as Chilkoot Trail National Historic Site.
 On the Alaska side, it is one unit of the Klondike Gold Rush National Historical Park.
 In the summer of 1998, the Site and the Park united to form Klondike Gold Rush International Historical Park.
 Modern-day visitors can hike the 33 mi trail after registering and paying a fee.